The-Jay-Aher/DevOps/IAC/Terraform/README.md

 -   Sentinel is a policy-as-code framework integrated with the HashiCorp Enterprise products.
 -   It enables fine-grained, logic-based policy decisions, and can be extended to use information from external sources.
--   Note: Sentinel Policies are paid feature.
+-   Note: Sentinel Policies are a paid feature.

 Process: